jkunimune/Djastiz/en-Specification.md

 ### Other formats

-When graphical communication is not available, Lawntoklian can take advantage of the many commplementary systems based around the Latin alphabet, including morse code, Braille, and ASCII.
+When graphical communication is not available, Lawntoklian can take advantage of the many existing complementary systems based around the Latin alphabet, including morse code, Braille, and ASCII.

 ## Vocabulary

 There are three broad classes of word in Chastisun: nouns, verbs, and particles.
-These words are drawn from Chinese, Italic, Germanic, Indo-Iranian, Semitic, Atlantic-Congo, Esperanto, and onomotopoetic lexicons.
+These words are drawn from Chinese, Italic, Germanic, Indo-Iranian, Atlantic-Congo, Malayo-Polynesian, Esperanto, and onomotopoetic lexicons.
 The source languages were carefully selected and weighted in order to give the most mnemonic value to the greatest number of people.
-Source words are modified when entering Chatisun to match its strict morphology.
-All morphemes start and end with a consonant and contain no consonant clusters, so consonant clusters indicate morpheme boundaries in compound words.
-Particles, meanwhile, either start or end with a vowel depending on whether they are a prefix-particle or a suffix-particle.
 The following section will discuss verbs and nouns, as well as their properties and various subdivisions.

 ### Verbs